Written by Disha Ramanan l Updated in April 2020

 “A lot of people think eggs are hot for summers, but they’re not.
 They’re ideal for the hot weather,” begins Manssi.
 “They don’t cause any heat in the body.
 They’re a complete protein (which means they have all 9 amino acids that are required to form a protein) and they’re also a complete food, which means they have protein, carbohydrate and fats in the exact proportion that’s required to make it complete on its own, without having to add anything.”

-She suggests giving eggs, beef, veal, freshwater fish such as anchovies, novel meats like rabbit, duck and quail, green leafy veg, watery fruit eg, watermelon, musk melon etc and finally, cold-pressed flaxseed oil, coconut oil and organic, pure (preferably home-made) ghee (all three of which are healthy sources of fat for summer).
+Green leafy veggies, watery fruit eg, watermelon, musk melon etc and finally, cold-pressed flaxseed oil, coconut oil and organic, pure (preferably home-made) ghee (all three of which are healthy sources of fat for summer) should be included in your dog's summer diet.

 Ghee, she explains, also has therapeutic properties so it’s a wonderful idea to drizzle it over or mix it into your dog’s food.
 “Larger dogs like Golden Retrievers can do with a teaspoon of ghee per meal, but for anything smaller, anywhere from a quarter to three-quarters of a teaspoon per meal works.”